ekramteyeb/todo-app-api/README.md

     * Post :  http//localhost:8000/api/v1/login
         * using : email , password

 * Then free to go.
-Postman is  handy tool  play around with this.
+Postman is  handy tool to play around with this.
      N.B the returned token should be send back to server via Bearer token header or other way

     * GET : http//localhost:8000/api/v1/todos   // get all the todos of the user